rbondoc96/express-react-template/docs/code-standards.md

 ```

 ### Import Ordering <a name="jsts-import-ordering"></a>
-In general, pre-defined packages and modules should be imported first.
+In general, third-party packages and modules should be imported first.
 Then self-defined modules should be listed.

-For self-defined modules, they should be grouped by directory first, then in alphabetical order.
-Modules that are higher up in the project tree take precedence.
+For self-defined modules, they should be ABC-grouped by directory.
+Each directory will have their files and subdirectories in ABC-order, with files taking precedence.

-CSS style files are imported last in the same fashion as self-defined modules.

-There should be a one new line between each block of imports.
+Asset files are then imported, grouped by asset type, and in ABC-order.
+The asset groups should be grouped the way shown below.
+- Styles (`e.g. .css, .scss`)
+- Fonts (`e.g. .woff, .woff2`)
+- Images (`e.g. .jpg, .png, .svg`)
+- Files (`.e.g .pdf`)
+- Other asset groups come after

 ```ts
 import axios from 'axios';